FlowFuse/website/src/blog/2023/02/flowforge-1-4-0-released.md

 We're pleased to announce version 1.4 is now available!
 Keep reading for the details of what's in this release or you can watch our 1 minute roundup video of the new release above.

 To make it easy for everyone to experience FlowForge, we are introducing a new free 30-day trial.
 You can now experience the power of using FlowForge to quickly deliver Node-RED applications in a reliable, repeatable, collaborative, and secure manner.
-To get your free trial simply [sign up for FlowForge Cloud;](https://app.flowforge.com/account/create) no credit card is required!.
+To get your free trial simply [sign up for FlowForge Cloud;](https://app.flowforge.com/account/create) no credit card is required!

 ## New User Features